lazysegtree/superfile/Notes.md

 ## Refractoring
 - [ ] Code duplication in model_render.filePreviewPanelRender for text files.
 - [ ] Constants like "\n --- " + icon.Error + " Error open file ---" should be defined at one place
+- [ ] Better logging.
+And adding more logs in verbose mode to help debugging.

 # Usage and Setup

 ## Build in windows